 Moscow Times reports say that the Morgunov and its sister ship are not direct replacements for the Mistral carriers but will allow the Russian Navy to land ground forces onto enemy beaches up to 4,000 Kms from their home ports.
 They are considerably smaller in size than Mistrals and will have space for 300 marines, one helicopter and 40 armored vehicles in comparison to Mistral’s capacity to deploy up to 900 troops, 16 helicopters and 60 armored vehicles.

+To make up for this lost capacity, Tryapichnikov said the navy would begin building progressively larger landing ships by 2020.
 The new ships will have space for a few helicopters, but not the 16 to 35 carried by a Mistral-class helicopter carrier.

 With that in mind, the head of the navy, Admiral Viktor Chirkov told TASS Friday that a Mistral-style vessel has been penciled into the military's long-term shipbuilding program through 2050.